-The National Agency for Healthcare Research and Quality has funded a joint project between The University of Alabama and Florida International University to test the efficacy of a web and mobile application designed for dementia caregivers.
+The National Agency for Healthcare Research and Quality, a federal agency, has awarded a $300,000 grant to researchers at The University of Alabama (UA) and Florida International University (FIU) to test the efficacy of a web and mobile application designed for dementia caregivers.

 The app’s developers completed a small feasibility study in Miami three years ago, and Ruggiano has tested a beta version of the CareHeroes in rural areas in Alabama.
 Researchers found that caregivers used the app’s features successfully, improved communication with physicians, and were eager to fully integrate the app and its features into their care routines.